The fear of death used to keep me up at night. I wondered what it would be like to live forever.

 They spend their one precious life trying to obtain things that don’t really make them happy, and don’t matter in the end.

 These people are living life like they’re immortal, like they have all the time in the world.
 The sad thing is, they don’t.
 Death can come at any time.
-You could be crossing the street when a drunk drivers turns a corner, or you could ‘get a funny feeling in your chest’ literally any day.
+You could be crossing the street when a drunk driver turns a corner, or you could ‘get a funny feeling in your chest’ literally any day.
 We are already dying.
 There is no time to waste.

 Depressing?
 Death doesn’t mean that life is futile.
 Rather, it gives life meaning.
 Having a deadline (in the literal sense of the word) is the kick up the backside we need to focus on the things that matter.
 That, essentially, is what living a minimalist lifestyle means—to focus our precious resources (time, money, and effort) on the things that are worthwhile.